squidfunk/mkdocs-material/docs/plugins/index.md

 ### Management

-The following plugins make working with large documentation projects easier by providing better management capabilities, most notable management of plugins, multiple projects, metadata.
-Additionally we provide a plugin that makes it simple to report bugs:
+The following plugins greatly improve the authoring experience when working on documentation projects by providing better management capabilities, from the management of plugins, multiple projects, and metadata, to the creation of minimal reproductions for bug reports:

 <div class="grid cards" markdown>